 Like other spitting cobras, it can eject venom from its fangs.
 The venom can cause permanent blindness if it enters a person’s eyes.

-They can be nocturnal (active at night) or diurnal (active during the day).
+It can be nocturnal (active at night) or diurnal (active during the day).

-Like other cobra species, the Red Spitting Cobra is oviparous, which means that it lays eggs.
+The Red Spitting Cobra is oviparous, which means that it lays eggs.
 Females lay 6-21 eggs, which take about 60-70 days to hatch.

 Photographer: Martina Nicolls